 |Contact us at firstname.lastname@example.org or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions.|

-The meeting point for the rides is Puerto Natales, gateway to Torres del Paine National Park.
-You will need to fly to Santiago, Chile's capital, then take an internal flight to Punta Arenas at the southern tip of Chilean Patagonia and from here transfer by bus or private transfer to Puerto Natales.
-There are several flights from London to Santiago, generally departing in the evening and arriving Santiago mid morning the next day (e.g. the Chilean airline Lan Chile flies via Madrid).
+The meeting point for the rides is Puerto Natales, gateway to Torres del Paine National Park, or Punta Arenas at a set time on the first day.
+You will need to fly to Santiago, Chile's capital, then take an internal flight to Punta Arenas at the southern tip of Chilean Patagonia and from here transfer by bus or private transfer (at 15.00) to Puerto Natales.
+There are several flights from London to Santiago, generally departing in the evening and arriving Santiago the next day (e.g. British Airways have a direct flight from London; the Chilean airline LATAM flies via Madrid).
 There are 3 or 4 flights a day between Santiago and Punta Arenas.
 For flights from London budget around £1100 economy return (varies with the airline, season and availability).